Spirituality

 What makes Spirituality For Dummies different from other contemporary spiritual books?

-Sharon Janis was brought up by psychology-teacher parents and studied neuroscience and film at the University of Michigan, before spending ten years living a monastic life in the ashram of the same gurus described in the "pray" section of Elizabeth Gilbert's popular book, Eat, Pray, Love.
-Sharon joyfully lived this decade of monastic life – studying, chanting, and serving in deep spiritual immersion, while producing and editing hundreds of videos for the worldwide Siddha Yoga spiritual movement.
+Sharon Janis was brought up by psychology-teacher parents and studied neuroscience and film at the University of Michigan, before spending ten years living a monastic ashram life – studying, chanting, and serving in deep spiritual immersion, while producing and editing hundreds of videos for the worldwide Siddha Yoga spiritual movement.

 After a decade of monastic life, Sharon moved to Hollywood for a career as film editor, director, and producer of popular television shows and films – including many evening news and news-feature shows, Hard Copy, X-Men, and The Mighty Morphin’ Power Rangers – winning a Los Angeles Emmy, an Associated Press National Board of Directors award, and many other accolades.
 With her combination of monastic life and Hollywood creativity, Sharon offers a fresh view and style that motivates, entertains, educates, and enlightens with a down-to-earth intimacy, touches of music and singing, and a generous dose of humor.

-Find more info and video and audio clips of the author at: http://www.spiritualityspeaker.com.
+Find more info and video and audio clips of the author at: Sharon Janis Speaking.

 Every copy of Spirituality For Dummies comes with